The Austrian and Serbian chambers of commerce are longstanding partners that cooperate closely in many aspects.

 • Connectivity and the Internet of Things will soon be pervasive.
 We need to prepare our workforce for the changes this will bring.

 • Artificial Intelligence & Machine Learning (AI/ML): humans will benefit from decision support from AI/ML, but will need to understand the psychological and ethical background to complement software and digital skills.

 • Virtual Reality and Augmented Reality: We have to make use of immersive learning and simulated learning to enhance and change vocational education and training.
 A new generation of organisational concepts and work skills is coming from fields such as game design, neuroscience and happiness psychology.
 These fields will drive the creation of new training paradigms and tools.
 Workers in the future will need to be adaptable, lifelong learners!

 Connectivity and the Internet of Things will soon be pervasive.
 We need to prepare our workforce for the changes this will bring.
 A good example is the “Coder”, a brand-new apprenticeship, starting in Austria in September 2019

 Do you expect dual education to undergo certain changes in order to be able to change at the pace required by the emergence of artificial intelligence and robotics?

 – Digitalisation triggers a total change of job profiles and will require brand-new ones.
 The key factor for the success of dual vocational training is the mechanism to permanently update and develop occupations and curricula to meet the needs of the economy.
 In this respect, we are currently updating more than 200 occupational profiles, taking into consideration digitalisation.
 A good example is the “Coder”, a brand new apprenticeship, starting in Austria in September 2019.

-Furthermore, it is of utmost importance to set up new learning methodologies and training content.
+Furthermore, it is of the utmost importance to set up new learning methodologies and training content.

 What does digital transformation imply at the level of enterprises and what should it bring to entrepreneurs?